 Some say that the most nerve racking part of the Surrogacy process is when you go to meet your potential IPs (Intended Parents) or potential Surrogate Mother for the first time.
-At this point you have each been given some information regarding the potential match, read it, and decided whether or not you would like to meet face to face, or in International cases via Skype.
+At this point you have gone through a long surrogate search and both parties have been given some information by the surrogacy agency regarding the potential match, read it, and decided whether or not you would like to meet face to face, or in International cases via Skype.
 It’s that pivotal moment when you are supposed to assess your feelings around each other and decide based on that meeting whether or not you feel comfortable with carrying or have your baby carried by this person.
 No pressure right?
 So how do you decide whether or not this match will work?
 And what if you decide it doesn’t?
 I’m going to suggest a few internal questions both IPs and Surrogates should ask themselves after the initial meeting to help decide if the match will work, and how to not loose hope if it won’t.

 -Was the conversation easy?